publiccodenet/about/activities/communication/blogging.md

 Explains: how to blog
 ---

-# How and why to blog for Foundation staff
+# How and why we blog

 [We blog](https://blog.publiccode.net/) for a number of different reasons.
 This guide gives background information about the blog and instructions on how to blog.